AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 ###  Benefits to Community

-The ∂a∂i open-source package has already provided great benefits to the genetics community, providing a flexible and relatively fast way to simulate population diversity over the course of evolution.
+The ∂a∂i open-source package has already greatly benefitted the genetics community, providing a flexible and relatively fast way to simulate population diversity over the course of evolution.
 Since its creation in 2009, it has become the leading software in its field, and has already been cited in nearly 300 published articles.
-These projects have included determining demographic histories, studying the origins of humans and their dispersal from Africa, identifying genes positively selected for by evolution, and gaining a better understanding of the origins of various genes.
-Together, these projects have provided the community with much knowledge about evolution and the relationships between different species and between different genes.
+These projects have included determining demographic histories, studying the origins of humans and their dispersal from Africa, identifying genes positively selected for by evolution, and more.
+Together, these projects have provided the community with much knowledge about evolution, the relationships between different species, and the distribution of fitness effects in genetic variants.

 While ∂a∂i has clearly provided great benefits already, there are still improvements to be made.
 Average runtimes for a two-population model is about ten minutes, and more critically, it cannot model more than three populations, whereas many contemporary datasets contain dozens.
 Implementation of the new model will not only speed up runtimes and increase accuracy, but will allow for proper analysis of datasets previously difficult to deal with.
-This will benefit basic biomedical research aiming to understand the distribution of neutral and deleterious alleles in the human genome.
-This may eventually help in identifying disease risk alleles.
-Finally, it will demonstrate the usefulness of the new PDE solution approach, which can be applied in a wide range of applications.
+In addition to the benefits listed above, it will help basic biomedical research aiming to understand the distribution of neutral and deleterious alleles in the human genome.
+This may eventually help in identifying disease risk alleles, which will allow prioritization of medical research efforts.
+Finally, the project will demonstrate the usefulness of the new PDE solution approach, which can be applied in a wide range of applications.

 ### Coding Plan & Methods